 The Board of Directors for The Queen’s Bench is excited to announce a fresh take on the food served at our monthly lunches!
-In January the Board began a search for a locally woman owned and operated caterer, which could also meet our desire for healthy, fresh food, locally sourced and organic when possible, as well as providing a reasonable price.
+The Board is using a locally woman owned and operated caterer, which could also meet our desire for healthy, fresh food, locally sourced and organic when possible, as well as providing a reasonable price.
 We feel lucky to have found Lyla Wolfenstein, founder and owner of Full Belly Fare.

-Our new menu will start at our July 10th lunch, and the monthly menu over the next year is listed below.
+The monthly menu over the next several months is listed below.
 Each month features a fantastic full meal salad.
 Be sure to register for lunch at our website no later than the Tuesday preceding the lunch date.
 Of course, if you just want to join the conversation or bring your own lunch, as always there is no cost.